 8. Builder’s and broker’s Reputation

-Last but not the least, a good community and society are always good to have around, my neighbours are really important to promote a healthy and good lifestyle.
-Therefore, before settling in for a good apartment but with a bad neighbourhood think twice.
+Last but not the least, a good community and society are always good to have around, my neighbors are really important to promote a healthy and good lifestyle.
+Therefore, before settling in for a good apartment but with a bad neighborhood think twice.

-Tip: before buying the place, visit the place often, know your neighbours, talk to them about the property and have some tips.
+Tip: before buying the place, visit the place often, know your neighbors, talk to them about the property and have some tips.
 And invite them over dinner once you settle in!